LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

 Implicit Topology
 ===============================

-The mesh blueprint protocol accepts three implicit ways to define a grid of elements on top of a coordinate set.
-For coordinate set with 1D coordinate tuples, *line* elements are used, for sets with 2D coordinate tuples *quad* elements are used, and for 3D coordinate tuples *hex* elements are used.
+The mesh blueprint protocol accepts four implicit ways to define a topology on a coordinate set.
+The first simply uses all the points in a given coordinate set and the rest define grids of elements on top of a coordinate set.
+For the grid cases with a coordinate set with 1D coordinate tuples, *line* elements are used, for sets with 2D coordinate tuples *quad* elements are used, and for 3D coordinate tuples *hex* elements are used.

+* **points**: An implicit topology using all of the points in a coordinate set.

+   * topologies/topo/coordset: "coords"
+   * topologies/topo/type: "points"

 * **uniform**: An implicit topology that defines a grid of elements on top of a *uniform* coordinate set.